are54/are54.github.io/menu/research.md

 title: Research
 ---

+## Job Market Paper

+"Income and the Take-Up of Means Tested Programs," with Kevin Rinz.
+(Job Market Paper)

+## Publications

+"Culture and Gender Allocation of Tasks: Source Country Characteristics and the Division of Non-market Work among US Immigrants," with Francine Blau, Lawrence Kahn, Matthew Comey, Pamela Meyerhofer, and Alexander Will&#233;n. *Review of Economics of the Household*. (forthcoming).
+[Link to paper (with subscription)](https://link.springer.com/article/10.1007/s11150-020-09501-2)

 ## Working Papers

-"Income and the Take-Up of Means-Tested Programs," with Kevin Rinz.
-(Job Market Paper)

-"Culture and Gender Allocation of Tasks: Source Country Characteristics and the Division of Non-market Work among US Immigrants," with Francine Blau, Lawrence Kahn, Matthew Comey, Pamela Meyerhofer, and Alexander Will&#233;n. (submitted)

-"Pell Grants and Student Success: Evidence from the Universe of Federal Aid Recipients," with Jordan Matsudaira.(under review)
+"Pell Grants and Student Success: Evidence from the Universe of Federal Aid Recipients," with Jordan Matsudaira.
+September 2020.
+(Revise and Resubmit at *Journal of Labor Economics*)

 ## Works in Progress